pantaaca/project/README.md

 **RaspberryPi_camera_server** - A guide to building a simple camera server using Raspberry Pi.
 Covers software setup, video streaming, and remote access.

-**Realisation_of_smart_dustbin** -  Smart trash bin project using the HC-SR04 ultrasonic sensor and a servo motor, capable of detecting garbage levels and responding automatically.
+**Realisation_of_smart_dustbin** -  Smart dustbin project using the HC-SR04 ultrasonic sensor and a servo motor, capable of detecting garbage levels and responding automatically.

 **Realisation_smart_switch** - Description of a smart switch controlled via IR and Wi-Fi (ESP32) and Mobile application (Blynk), with circuit diagrams and application use cases.